 nice 12x4 blocks of residential.
 12x4 was my building block size. the property was all close enough to the street so it wouldn't undergo traffic starvation, but the blocks were big enough to scale well into the 4x4-building-sized endgame, without too much land being sacrificed to streets.

-anyway, I digress. in no time, these blocks would fill, and my little city would begin to bustle — BUT WHAT'S THIS?!
+in no time, these blocks would fill, and my little city would begin to bustle — BUT WHAT'S THIS?!

-but it got worse. churches were a type of building that never went abandoned, so the only way to promote new construction was to destroy it. but when I bulldozed the church, the land beneath it was dezoned! look!
+churches were a type of building that never went abandoned, so the only way to promote new construction was to destroy it. but when I bulldozed the church, the land beneath it was dezoned! look!

-as a result of this strange childhood I've always viewed churches as land that could be used better, but never will be. they just clog up the streets every Sunday. like the one near Chez Fun that was on the way to Alice's.
+as a result of this strange childhood I've always viewed churches as land that could be used better, but never will be. they just clog up the streets every Sunday.

 and then I saw their sign today on my way to work: